 filling (but it may also mean that you have an abscess because your tooth

 was not treated soon enough).

-sure to remove all metal and composite scrapings from your mouth.
+all metal and composite scrapings from your mouth.

 How long does your dental work last?
 Although most dental restorations

 (crowns, fillings, etc.) are not meant to last forever, they should last

 a reasonable length of time.
 Composite (tooth-colored) fillings should

 last six to eight years, crowns 12 to 18 years.
 Larger fillings and crowns